 However, I also ensure that I test each page against a minimum window size of 1024×550 pixels; while these pages will not look their best in such a reduced window, they should still appear reasonably well, though some vertically oriented photos will require scrolling in so short a window.
-Moreover, I also test these pages on my iPhone 5 running iOS 8.1, which has a screen size of 1136×640 pixels; it renders those pages very well, though it does occasionally break captions at spots desktop browsers do not.
+Moreover, I also test these pages on my iPhone7 Plus running the latest version of iOS 10, which has a screen size of 1136×640 pixels; it renders those pages very well, though it does occasionally break captions at spots the desktop browsers do not.

 ¹ For the past ten years, I have happily used a 22" Apple Cinema Display™, “a flat panel monitor that displays superb color and graphics on a screen impressive for its size and clarity.” [manual accompanying the monitor, p.
 5] With a resolution of 1600×1024 pixels, it was the ne plus ultra of monitors when it was initially released: its large, clear, and brilliant screen was a welcome relief to my eyes from the days of cathode-ray tube monitors with their ambient radiation, a danger to one’s health if one sat too close.
 I am now using a 27" iMac with an even more impressive display and an astounding resolution of 2560×1440 pixels, an incredible gain in screen real estate!↩